+Proportional Band 5°C

+Reset Time 30 seconds/repeat

-Proportional Band Reset Time Rate Time 5°C 30 seconds/repeat 0 degrees/second
+Rate Time 0 degrees/second

-Reset times greater than 35 seconds/repeat are not recommended.
+Reset times greater than 35 seconds/ repeat are not recommended.

-ProtocolTM Hi-Limit
+ProtocolTM Hi-limit

-ProtocolTM will not let the high limit value drop below the setpoint value.
+ProtocolTM will not let the high limit value to drop below the setpoint value.
 In certain situations, it may be necessary to change the setpoint first and then adjust the high limit value.

-It will be necessary to reset the Hi-Limit whenever it has tripped.
-The Hi-Limit may be reset by first allowing the oven chamber to cool slightly (or increasing the parameter by several degrees) and pushing the Reset key.
+It will be necessary to reset the Hi-limit whenever it has tripped.
+The Hi-limit may be reset by first allowing the oven chamber to cool slightly (or increasing the parameter by several degrees) and pushing the Reset key.
 During a high limit condition the Over Temp LED will turn on thus deactivating the heater.